cbigger/ZINO/README.md

 }

 This message object is further separated into two distinct pieces:
-1. the `system prompt` opens the exchange, is usually optional, and contains the following data:
+1. the `system prompt` or `system-memory` opens the exchange, is technically optional, and contains the following data:
     - Personality
     - Tools and how to use them
     - Skills and how to run them
     - Soft Memory (Memory notes) - things to remember about the current project, the user, etc.
+    - System State Information - information about the current working directory, execution environment, etc.

    The `system prompt` is central to the agent's proper functioning.
-A bad system prompt means more tool failures and bad wide awareness.
+A bad system prompt means more tool failures and a lack of contextual awareness.

-2. The `chat history` is a sequence of messages between the `user` and the `assistant`.
+2. The `chat history` or `history-memory` (hist-mem) is a sequence of messages between the `user` and the `assistant`.
 Agent programs compile this list from the following sources, typically in this order:
     - Task/Skill examples - These are real or fake user:asssistant exchanges which have been loaded from a skill definition.
 This is commonly used in microAgents that have had a task delegated